dreamcatcher-tech/network/Inbox/2024-09-11 0938 if repos were subdomains then thread can be a branch path.md

 If we specify something invalid, it should blank.
 What if the show remote also has a show remote ?
 Clicking show remote inside that remote would switch the remote again ?
 Then closing would go back thru the stack again ?

+Selecting remote selection tool calls in the message thread would bring up the remote selection ?
+But that ruins using the messages like an extended stateboard.

+? how to view historic remote threads ?
+If that thread has a remote, that seems even weirder ?

+If the whole thing showed in the stateboard ?

+USE THE STATEBOARD to guide the remote thread usage ?
+In the stateboard, it can list the remotes, arbitrarily deep ?